HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • Inconsistent NAP information across 70+ directories

-• Poor review generation (averaging 3 reviews per location monthly)
+• Weak review generation, averaging 3 reviews per location per month

-• Limited visibility in local search compared to competitors
+• Poor local search visibility next to competitors

-• Difficulty managing specialisation information across multiple platforms
+• Trouble managing specialisation information across many platforms

 1. Directory audit and consolidation: Identified 22 high-impact directories relevant to healthcare

-2. Tiered management system: Created different management protocols based on directory importance
+2. Tiered management system: Set different management protocols by directory importance

-3. Specialisation mapping: Developed a taxonomy to consistently represent medical specialties across platforms
+3. Specialisation mapping: Built a taxonomy to represent medical specialties consistently across platforms

-4. Review generation program: Implemented post-appointment automated review requests
+4. Review generation program: Sent automated review requests after appointments

-5. Location-specific content: Created unique descriptions highlighting each facility’s specialties
+5. Location-specific content: Wrote unique descriptions highlighting each facility’s specialties

-1. Initial cleanup of incorrect listings using a listing management platform
+1. Cleaned up incorrect listings using a listing management platform

-2. Establishment of Google Business Profile as the “source of truth” for all location data
+2. Made Google Business Profile the “source of truth” for all location data

-3. Development of a verification documentation system for streamlined processing
+3. Built a verification documentation system to speed up processing

 Results